NCORE strives to provide equal access to all programming and content, including NCORE Webinars, our online conference, and other virtual events.

 - Select Pin Video; up to nine (9) video feeds can be ‘Pinned’ at one time

-NCORE 2021 participants who require sign language interpretation for all sessions must request services at registration.
-Final deadline to request sign language is Friday, May 28, 2021.
+Participants who require sign language interpretation for all sessions must request services at registration.
 Contact us at firstname.lastname@example.org if your needs change or you have questions about services.

 Some sessions require break out rooms for further discussion and session exercises.
 If you require sign language interpretation, please stay in or return to the main room so the Tech Host can send you to the same room as your interpreters.